tsheporamantso/Hello-Microverse/README.md

 In order to run this project you need:

-A compiler such as Visual Studio Code.
+- Visual Studio Code.
+- Node JS.
+- Git bash.
+- GitHub Account.

 <!--
 Example command: